Azure-Samples/aml-hardware-accelerated-models/deploy-to-databox-edge/README.md

     Using the Azure Portal is a quick way to get started and get a sense of the different resources involved.
 You will need a ContainerImage or AccelContainerImage already created.
 See the section below.

 #### Deploy using Azure Portal
-You will need a ContainerImage or AccelContainerImage already created.
+You will need the AccelContainerImage already successfully created in your Azure ML Workspace.
+The AccelContainerImage is a Docker image stored in the Azure Container Registry associated with your Azure ML Workspace.
+The AccelContainerImage contains the accelerated model, the runtime to run the accelerated model, and the webservice to allow inferencing.
 The steps to deployment are:
 1. Get image location of AccelContainerImage
     * In your Azure ML Workspace, go to the Image section and find the Image you want to deploy.